jmettraux/rufus-decision/README.txt

 In this example, the CSV table is the direction CSV representation of the Google spreadsheet at : http://spreadsheets.google.com/pub?key=pCkopoeZwCNsMWOVeDjR1TQ

 WARNING though : use at your own risk.
 CSV loaded from untrusted locations may contain harmful code.
 The rufus-decision gem has an abstract tree checker integrated, it will check all the CSVs that contain calls in Ruby and raise a security error when possibly harmful code is spotted.
 Bullet vs Armor.
-Be advised.
+Be warned.

 == uninstalling it